dndubins/FARTSSIE/Readme.txt

 'Version 2.7: PowerTOST suggested example code corrected.

 I have also added a few random tools I have developed over the years that have been sitting on my hard drive (again, offered as a "free" second opinion).
-These programs are unvalidated, only lightly tested, and come with no guarantees of cross-platform compatibility or validity.
+These programs are unvalidated, only lightly tested, and come with no guarantees of cross-platform compatibility or accuracy.
 Some of them are being used as proof-of-concept programs in the bioequivalence courses I teach at the Leslie Dan Faculty of Pharmacy.

 For instance, the bootstrapping programs I posted do not run a single ANOVA.
 Think "high-school" level standard error.
 However, they do give surprisingly good agreement with calculated power, and bootstrapping is a stochastic method after all.